 The Entity follows the deferral method in accounting for contributions.
 Restricted grant and donation contributions are recognized as revenue in the year which the related expenses are incurred.
 Unrestricted grant and donation contributions are recognized as revenue when they are received or receivable if the amount receivable can be reasonably estimated and its collection is reasonably assured.
-Restricted investment income is recognized when the related expenses are incurred expenses are recognized as revenue when they are received or receivable if the amount receivable can be reasonably estimated and its collection is reasonably assured.
 Restricted investment income is recognized when the related expenses are incurred.
 Unrestricted investment income and recovered expenses are recognized as revenue when earned.